Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, a new RAG framework is proposed, i.e., \textbf{S}emantic \textbf{P}artitioning of \textbf{L}inked \textbf{I}nformation for \textbf{T}ype-Specialized \textbf{Multi-Agent RAG(SPLIT-RAG)} that contains 1) A novel mechanism that does graph partitioning based on training QA, while decomposing incoming questions using subgraphs; 2) A efficient multi-agent RAG framework that reduce searching space and accelerate retrieval; 3) Conflict detection during knowledge aggregation to reduce hallucination facing redundant or false knowledge.
-Based on extensive experiments, SPLIT-RAG achieves state-of-the-art performance on three benchmark KGQA datasets(WebQSP, CWQ and MetaQA), and ablation study verifies the necessity of all key module.
+Based on extensive experiments, SPLIT-RAG achieves state-of-the-art performance on three KGQA benchmark (WebQSP, CWQ and MetaQA), and ablation study verifies the necessity of all key module.
 Efficiency tests further show that lightweight subgraph agents plus a strong head agent yield near-peak accuracy at lower cost.
-While SPLIT-RAG still has space for improvement like effectively dealing with dynamic KG, future work includes (1) Extend the partitioner to streaming graphs via online rebalancing and (2) Develop stronger verification schemes for rare-entity conflicts challengeing current logical checks.
+Future work includes (1) Extend the partitioner to streaming graphs via online rebalancing and (2) Develop stronger verification schemes for rare-entity conflicts challengeing current logical checks.